Essays

 • #19: Leadership in Collaboration: film making and interaction design – There are useful parallels between making films and making web sites or software products.
 We’d be wise to study how they manage creativity, and how our divisions of effort, and means of collaboration, compare and contrast.

-• Essay: The role of project managers in design This describes the role that I played as program manager for IE5.0, and the basic process we used.
+• Essay: The role of project managers in design This describes the role that I played as program manager for IE5.0, and the basic process we used (the essay is derived from an old post to chiweb).
 It’s a good anecdote as to how one team managed the cross discipline work of design and usability, with the engineering and development process

 • Best of chi-web and sigia: Summary posts from the last two years of the chi-web discussion list, plus some from sigia.
 Covers topics range from usability strategies to web design and information architecture techniques.